vincentbernat/dashkiosk/README.md

 #### Loading screen

-If you want to change the loading screen, have a look at `assets/html/loading.html` as well as the linked files `assets/stylesheets/loading.css` and `assets/images/loading.svg`.
+If you want to change the loading screen, have a look at `res/drawable-hdpi/dashkiosk.png`.
+This only concerns the loading screen of the application until it contacts the webapp.
+After that, the loading screen will never appear again.
+The spinning vinyl comes from the webapp.

 #### Dashboard webapp

-By default, the URL to ping will be `http://dashkiosk/`.
+By default, the URL to ping to get the webapp will be `http://dashkiosk/`.
 This can be changed in the preferences.

 #### Orientation